-Widower Robert Trent (Eric Close) is trying his best to be a good father to his two children whilst also working as a toy inventor.
-But with a big toy company coming to see his latest invention in under 14 days his attempts to juggle everything ends up messy.
-It is how he comes to employ the services of Lydia (Catherine Bell) an expert in organizing who likes to have her life neatly compartmentalized and devoid of clutter or messy.
-Whilst Lydia helps Robert to take control and get his life and business organized Robert shows that a little bit of chaos in life is not a bad thing with them becoming close and Lydia becoming close to Robert's children.
+Robert Trent (Eric Close - Unanswered Prayers) is trying his best to be a good father to his two children since his wife died whilst also juggling working as a toy inventor.
+But with a big toy company coming to see his latest invention in under 14 days his attempts to juggle everything ends up a mess.
+It is how he comes to employ the services of Lydia (Catherine Bell - Home for Christmas Day), an expert in organizing who likes to have her life neatly compartmentalized and devoid of mess & clutter.
+Whilst Lydia helps Robert to take control and get his life and business organized Robert shows her that a little bit of chaos in life is not a bad thing with them becoming close and Lydia becoming close to Robert's children.

-What this all boils down to is that "Christmas in the Air" comes under the category of Hallmark Christmas movies which is a fun movie for fans of their particular brand of seasonal entertainment.
+What this all boils down to is that "Christmas in the Air" falls into that group of Hallmark Christmas movies which are fun for fans of their particular brand of seasonal entertainment.
 But at the same time this isn't one which really stands out from the crowd.